SK2311/MegaMan/README.md

 While making this project, the main things that I learned were:
 * How to make a camera from scratch
 * How to animate sprites using code
-* How to collision checks on SVG's
+* How to do collision checks using SVG’s

 ![alt text](https://github.com/SK2311/MegaMan/blob/main/Images/2.JPG)